-The specifications for the Java SE APIs are available at http://docs.oracle.com/javase/8/docs/ .
+The specifications for the Java SE APIs are available at http://docs.oracle.com/javase/11/docs/.

-6.1.1.1.
+6.1.1.2.
 Java Module Names

-Java[TM] SE 9 introduced the concept of a modularity system, known as the Java Platform Module System (JPMS).
+JavaTM SE 9 introduced the concept of a modularity system, known as the Java Platform Module System (JPMS).
 Defined modules need a name to allow for references by other modules.
-Jakarta EE 9 is not defining a module naming convention since Jakarta EE 9 is only supporting Java SE 8.
-Some Java EE[TM] 8 and Jakarta EE features had already defined their corresponding module names.
+Jakarta EE 10 does not define a module naming convention.
+However, some Java EE^{TM} 8 and Jakarta EE features had already defined their corresponding module names.
 Due to these previous module naming efforts, the following guidelines are strongly suggested for Jakarta EE 9: